SudhanshuSekharNaik/Verdict_AI/README.md

 CMD ["uvicorn", "main:app", "--host", "0.0.0.0", "--port", "8000"]
 ```

-### Option 2: Render / Railway / Heroku
+### Option 2 — Render / Railway / Heroku

-- **Build Command**: `pip install -r backend/requirements.txt`
+- **Build Command:** `pip install -r backend/requirements.txt`
-- **Start Command**: `uvicorn backend.main:app --host 0.0.0.0 --port $PORT`
+- **Start Command:** `uvicorn backend.main:app --host 0.0.0.0 --port $PORT`
-- **Environment Variables**: Set `GROQ_API_KEY` in your platform dashboard.
+- **Environment Variables:** set `GROQ_API_KEY` in your platform's dashboard.

----
+## ⚖️ Benchmarking Against Real Case Law

+To validate the judge agent's reasoning quality, this project was benchmarked
+against **K.M.
+Nanavati v.
+State of Maharashtra (1959)** — a landmark, fully
+public Indian Supreme Court case with a well-documented real-world outcome.
+The simulation reached the same verdict as the actual courts (guilty of
+murder under IPC §302, provocation defense rejected), and the exercise
+surfaced a concrete, fixable gap between a *correct verdict* and *correct
+legal reasoning* — the judge agent's issue-by-issue analysis has since been
+strengthened to require it to engage with every framed legal issue
+individually rather than reaching a verdict that merely happens to be
+consistent with them.

+## 🗺️ Roadmap

+- [ ] Populate RAG knowledge bases for all 14 legal specialties (currently
+      prioritized: Criminal, Family, Civil)
+- [ ] Persist cases in Postgres instead of the in-memory store
+- [ ] Expand the statutory library's semantic search coverage
+- [ ] Additional real-case benchmarks across other practice areas

+## 🤝 Contributing

+Issues and pull requests are welcome.
+Please open an issue describing the
+change before submitting a large PR, so we can align on direction first.

+## 📄 License

+Distributed under the MIT License.
+See `LICENSE` for details.

 ## 📜 Disclaimer

 Nyay Manch is an educational, research, and simulation platform.
-It does not provide legal advice and does not represent actual judicial proceedings or binding judgments.
+It does not
+provide legal advice, does not represent actual judicial proceedings, and its
+outputs are not binding judgments.
+Statutory references are provided for
+educational purposes and should be independently verified — via
+[India Code](https://www.indiacode.nic.in) or a qualified legal professional —
+before being relied upon for any real matter.